dgerabagi/aiascent-dev/flattened_repo.md

 *   **Vibecoding:** The intuitive, conversational, and often imprecise starting point for interacting with generative AI.
 It is the process of translating a high-level goal or "vibe" into a functional output using natural language.
 It is the first stage on the pathway to Virtuosity.
 *   **Virtuosity:** The state of mastery at the end of the V2V pathway.
 It is characterized by the ability to systematically and reliably architect complex systems in partnership with AI, leveraging a deep understanding of Context Engineering and structured workflows.
 *   **Virtuoso's Loop:** The codified, step-by-step expert workflow for AI-assisted development that is taught in the V2V Academy.
-It encompasses Curation, Parallel Prompting, Critical Analysis, Git-Integrated Validation, and Finalization. [cite: A51, A54]
+It encompasses Curation, Parallel Prompting, Critical Analysis, Git-Integrated Validation, and Finalization.
-*   **V2V (Vibecoding to Virtuosity):** The name of the pedagogical pathway and curriculum designed to guide learners from novice, intuitive AI interaction to expert-level mastery in human-AI collaboration. [cite: A25, A53]
+*   **V2V (Vibecoding to Virtuosity):** The name of the pedagogical pathway and curriculum designed to guide learners from novice, intuitive AI interaction to expert-level mastery in human-AI collaboration.
 </file_artifact>

 <file path="src/Artifacts/A56 - V2V Academy - Practical Exercises Plan.md">